sunbc0120/Raiden/README.md

 Raiden
 ======

-Emulation of" Raiden" Game with Mathematica
+Emulation of "Raiden" Game with Mathematica